Solved: Dropbox Says Syncing but Not

 It's worth mentioning that if your Dropbox cloud storage space is full, you can also use CBackup to merge several Dropbox cloud spaces for free to get more cloud storage space without paying for Dropbox cloud space.

-How to solve the problem of "Dropbox says syncing but not"?
-This tutorial provides you with 5 different solutions that can fix your issue.
-But if the above 5 solutions don't work, you may want to try the free third-party cloud backup software CBackup.
+How to solve the problem of "Dropbox says syncing but not" or Dropbox says up to date but not synced to other devices?
+This tutorial provides you with 7 different solutions that can fix your issue.
+But if the above 7 solutions don't work, you may want to try the free cloud backup service CBackup.

 Although CBackup can't help you solve the problem directly, it allows you to avoid the problem completely.
 In addition, CBackup allows you to back up local files to the Dropbox cloud easily, and the permanent free online backup service it has allows you to freely combine third-party cloud storage to form a larger cloud storage space.